Free Estate Planning Forms

 Debts Owed to Deceased

-Eligibility for Social Security Survivors Benefits
+Social Security Benefits and Burial Expenses

 When a worker who has paid Social Security taxes dies, the deceased worker’s spouse or other relatives may be eligible to receive Social Security survivors benefits.
 The number of years of work required for eligibility depends on the deceased worker’s age at death.

 Survivors who may be eligible for benefits include widows, widowers, unmarried children, children who were disabled prior to age 22 that remain disabled, parents age 62 or older that were dependents of the deceased worker, and in certain circumstances, adopted children, stepchildren, and grandchildren.
 If you are divorced, remarried or retired, this may affect your eligibility for Social Security survivor benefits.
 An ex-spouse of the deceased worker may be eligible for a widow's or widower's benefit.
+See also spousal share.